chakrit/go-scratch/README.md

 ```
 $ make
+./go get -d .
 ./go vet .
-./go get github.com/gorilla/mux github.com/gorilla/context
 ./go build .
 ```

-Basically it automatically `go get` any missing dependencies for you and then invokes the build command with the local folder.
-All dependencies are stored in the local folder `.go` which is basically your local go workspace (as opposed to a global one.)
+Basically it automatically `go get` any missing dependencies for you and then runs all the tests in the project.

 # TODO: